 Examples of research that may qualify for exemption under Category 4:

-- A research study of treatment outcomes for a drug that involves the review of patient charts at an IU-affiliated hospital.
-The researcher records patient age, sex, diagnosis, and treatment outcome in such a way that the information cannot be linked back to the patient.
+- A research study of treatment outcomes for a drug that involves only the review of patient charts at an IU-affiliated hospital

-- A graduate student has access to identifiable data from a study previously conducted by her faculty advisor, and the information she needs for her research is recorded in such a way that the data being analyzed for the research cannot be traced back to individual subjects (i.e., in a de-identified fashion).
+- A graduate student has access to identifiable data from a study previously conducted by her faculty advisor, but she only records deidentified data into her own research records

 Category 5: Research and Demonstration Projects Studying Public Benefit Programs